rosshamish/dotfiles/README.md

-# Dotfiles
+Dotfiles and system setup.

-Dotfiles based on http://github.com/paulmillr/dotfiles.
+Based on http://github.com/paulmillr/dotfiles.
 See that repo for documentation.
 Many undocumented changes have been made here.

-Install dotfiles:
+---

+Download and symlink dotfiles

+This will clone rosshamish/dotfiles into ~/Developer/rosshamish/dotfiles, then symlink ~/.files to ~/Developer/rosshamish/dotfiles/home/.files

 ```
 curl --silent https://raw.githubusercontent.com/rosshamish/dotfiles/master/install.sh | sh
 ```

+---

-Bootstrap new system (many changes):
+Bootstrap new system

+This is a lot heavier and will change lots of system settings.
+Read bootstrap-new-system.sh before executing it.
+This will also download and symlink dotfiles.

 ```
 curl --silent https://raw.githubusercontent.com/rosshamish/dotfiles/master/install.sh | sh